jbutcher21/aiclass/docs/mapping_instructions-jb.md

 **IMPORTANT**

-1. You **MUST** follow all mapping rules in the latest Senzing Entity Specification exactly and completely.
+You **MUST** follow all mapping rules in the latest Senzing Entity Specification exactly and completely.
-2. You **MUST** follow the recommended json structure only use the feature attribute names defined in it for mapping features.
-3. You **MUST** use the source field name as the json attribute for payload attributes.